 Using bed sheets, pillows, and blankets, you and your grandchild can build a mountain.
 Put the cardboard tablets at the top of your mountain and ask your grandchild to climb up the mountain and bring the tablets down, just like Moses!
 You can even make the room dark, and your grandchild can turn on and wave a flashlight and shake a piece of tin foil to create the effect of lightning and thunder around the mountain.

-What are the ten rules, ideas, or principles that are most important to you and your family?
-Create a set of ten family commandments together.
-For example, you might include be kind to your friends, apologize when you’ve hurt someone’s feelings, share your toys with others, and dinner time is a screen-free time.
-You can co-create this with your grandchild as a way to learn what you each find most important.
-Write, draw, and decorate your family commandments.
+What are the ten rules, ideas, actions, or principles that are most important to you and your grandchild when you are together, either in person or on a video call?
+Create a set of Ten “Grand-Mandments” that are a reminder of the ways you like to be together with each other.
+Write them as commands.
+For example, you might include “Make each other laugh” or “Speak respectfully to one another.”
+You can create this with your grandchild as a way to learn what you each find most important about being together.
+Write, draw, and decorate your Ten Grand-Mandments.

 Shavuot is also a celebration of the grain harvest time.